Being the Boss of Me

-Eighteen months I ago I made a radical turn away from my original career path.
+In 2012 I made a radical turn away from my original career path.
 It was a planned change from nonprofit leadership to solopreneurship.
 One day I was working in a large organization with specialized accounting, development and communications functions, administrative support, web management, supervisors, peers and team members.
 The next, it was…just me.
-Now it’s up to me do everything it takes to bring in and allocate each dollar.

 One of the really nice parts about working independently is how varied the work can be.
 I am really enjoying both the travel and my time at home.
 It’s fun and I’m making money.
 How much better can it get?!